Electrical Regulations in the Bathroom

 Aside from adding a radiator in your bathroom as part of a central heating system, the general choice of heaters involves using electricity.
 It is important to note that legally, electrical installations in a bathroom and a kitchen have to be certified by a qualified person in accordance with the 17th edition of Part P (Electrical safety) of the Building Regulations, which came into force on 1st January 2005.
 This means that all new installations or modifications to the electrical wiring within bathrooms or shower rooms must be carried out by certified individuals or companies.

-To save money, it is worth trying to negotiate a deal with a qualified electrician, so that you do the installation of the appliance and wiring to it, but the final connection of the wiring to the consumer unit is done by this qualified person, to comply with the regulations.
-Take a look at our project on electrical safety.
-You may find it difficult to sell your home if it is discovered that you have new wiring i.e. blue, brown, green/yellow, with no certificate of installation.
+To save money, it is worth trying to negotiate a deal with a qualified electrician, so that you do the installation of the appliance and wiring to it, but the final connection of the wiring to the consumer unit is done by this qualified person, to comply with the regulations, with the professional in question obviously checking your work before signing it off.

 Generally electric bathroom heaters fall into categories such as infrared/quartz heaters, fan heaters and electric panel radiators.
 Other forms of bathroom heating include towel radiators, more elaborate is an under floor heating system.
 Naturally these choices will be subject to your budget and preferences for automated heating, rather than manual on demand.

 - Electric panel heaters